Carbon Monoxide - The Silent Killer

 Lily-of-the-valley, Convallaria majalis

 Pothos, Epipremnum aureum

-• Poisonous mushrooms, called "death caps," often grow in yards and parks.
+- Poisonous mushrooms, called "death caps," often grow in yards and park.

 Alcoholic Drinks and Products